Community Health, Safety & Wellbeing

 Let’s ensure that all people have opportunities to engage in community life, and support those who are isolated, marginalized, or facing injustice.

-That means addressing systemic racism in our communities and institutions, eliminating poverty and homelessness, combating ageism, and supporting the physical and mental health of all residents.
+That means addressing systemic racism in our communities and institutions, eliminating poverty and homelessness, taking action towards reconciliation, combating ageism, and supporting the physical and mental health of all residents.
 In the immediate term, let’s support those who have been disproportionately affected by Covid-19.

 Affordable housing is a cornerstone to achieving community health and wellness.
 While shelters are a temporary solution, we must invest in permanent supportive housing.
 Let's leverage our partnerships and underused land, to create an efficient pipeline of shovel ready projects that we can use to attract funding from higher levels of government.